joshuacox/transmute/packages/transmute-alpha/README.md

 Next, you will use the CLI to create smart contracts and publish packages using IPFS and firebase.

-This demo requires you to regsiter an email and password, in order to demonstrate how the transmute framework can be used to integrate with existing backends.
+This demo requires you to register an email and password, in order to demonstrate how the transmute framework can be used to integrate with existing backends.

 ```
 npm run prep